Loading

 Palo Alto Neighbor Power

 Palo Alto has one of the most activist neighborhood opposition cultures in California.
 Any development adjacent to established residential uses faces organized, well-funded pushback.
-The Community Sentinel would have flagged this pattern immediately from prior hearing records.
+The cited community-risk review surfaces this pattern immediately from prior hearing records.

 The New Outcome Category